 “Then Moses climbed Mount Nebo from the plains of Moab to the top of Pisgah, across from Jericho.
-There the Lord showed him the whole land….
-Then the Lord said to him, “This is the land I promised on oath to Abraham, Isaac and Jacob when I said, ‘I will give it to your descendents.’
+There the Lord showed him the whole land… Then the Lord said to him, “This is the land I promised on oath to Abraham, Isaac, and Jacob when I said, ‘I will give it to your descendants.’
 I have let you see it with your eyes, but you will not cross over into it.”

 As Far As The Eye Can See

 As for as, the eye can see is the Holy Land as seen from Mount Nebo.
 It is amazing!
 Think about looking out over the side of Mount Nebo and seeing across the Holy Land and beyond.
 You literally see all of the Holy Land and even beyond its borders.
 Looking toward the north is the valley of the River Jordan.
 The West Bank and the city of Jericho can usually be seen from the summit.
 Also on a clear day, you can see the City of Jerusalem.
 What a magnificent view!
 What is the History of this astonishing view?
 Why is Mount Nebo so special?
 Come along with us as we explore the history of Jordan’s Mount Nebo.